John de Mestre – Principal

 He is also the founder of the online coaching college PointX Education, which is targeted at primary and secondary school students.
 The employment of numerous staff has provided Panayiotis with practical commercial experience that enhances his capabilities in the legal profession.
 In combination with his recent volunteering efforts, his diverse range of skills and knowledge complement the firm’s willingness to give back to the community.

-Michael joined our firm in 2016.
-Michael is currently studying for a Bachelor of Laws with a Bachelor of Commerce (majoring in Finance) degree at Macquarie University.
+Mustafa is currently in his fourth year of studies, completing a Bachelor of Laws and a Bachelor of Commerce (majoring in Human Resources) at Macquarie University.